 If you do not see a resource you need in the information below, our Immigration Coordinators will be happy to assist you.

-Immigration Advising: meet one-on-one with an Immigration Advisor to discuss your personal immigration status questions, concerns and/or options.
+Immigration Advising: meet one-on-one with an Immigration Coordinator to discuss your personal immigration status questions, concerns and/or options.

 Immigration Advising Hours: Monday-Thursday 10 am-12 pm & 2-4 pm in Garland 138